JuliaDiff/AbstractDifferentiation.jl/docs/src/user_guide.md

 ## Derivatives

-The following list of functions can be used to request the derivative, gradient, Jacobian or Hessian without the function value.
+The following list of functions can be used to request the derivative, gradient, Jacobian, second derivative or Hessian without the function value.

 ```@docs
 AbstractDifferentiation.derivative
 AbstractDifferentiation.gradient
 AbstractDifferentiation.jacobian
+AbstractDifferentiation.second_derivative
 AbstractDifferentiation.hessian
 ```

 ## Value and derivatives

-The following list of functions can be used to request the function value along with its derivative, gradient, Jacobian or Hessian.
-You can also request the function value, its gradient and Hessian for single-input functions.
+The following list of functions can be used to request the function value along with its derivative, gradient, Jacobian, second derivative, or Hessian.
+You can also request the function value, its derivative (or its gradient) and its second derivative (or Hessian) for single-input functions.

 ```@docs
 AbstractDifferentiation.value_and_derivative
 AbstractDifferentiation.value_and_gradient
 AbstractDifferentiation.value_and_jacobian
+AbstractDifferentiation.value_and_second_derivative
 AbstractDifferentiation.value_and_hessian
+AbstractDifferentiation.value_and_derivatives
 AbstractDifferentiation.value_gradient_and_hessian
 ```